 Nigel joined SG Warburg in 1983 and in 1997 was recruited as Head of Corporate Finance at Enskilda Securities in London.
 Nigel has a degree in Economics from Cambridge University and is a member of the ICAEW.

-Michael has over eleven years of corporate finance experience: prior to joining Opus Michael worked for Ironstone Capital (now ICA Partners) in Australia advising clients on infrastructure M&A, energy and renewables project financing, and government privatisations.
+Prior to joining Opus, Michael worked for ICA Partners in Australia, advising clients on infrastructure, energy and renewables M&A and project financing.
 Michael holds a Bachelor of Economics with First Class Honours from the University of Sydney.

 Richard has been a partner at Opus since 2011 and co-leads the Energy Transition & Climate Change team.
 Richard is primarily focused on the energy and infrastructure sectors, and has a particular expertise in M&A, project finance and fund-raising for energy technology companies.
 Recent assignments have included advice to a renewable energy project developer, raising funds for a new power station, and also advice to an electricity storage technology development company on successive fund-raisings.

-As well as his work with Opus, Richard is on the Boards of John Laing Environmental Assets Group Limited (JLEN), Bazalgette Tunnel Limited, Woodard Corporation and The Grange Festival.
+As well as his work with Opus, Richard is on the Boards of The Renewables Infrastructure Group (TRIG), Heathrow Southern Railway Limited, and the Leeds International Piano Competition.

 Richard joined Kleinwort Benson in 1981 whence he was seconded to be Deputy Director General of OFGEM from 1999-2001.
 Following a brief stint as head of Utilities and Infrastructure for Europe at Goldman Sachs, he led the energy and infrastructure team at Greenhill & Co.
 He was educated at Winchester College and New College, Oxford (Classics).
 He is an honorary fellow of Ripon College, Cuddesdon.